Sometimes it is a simple as reducing or eliminating hazards first, like child proofing a house.

 Objects your pet may chew on could contain potential hazards, such as lead paint.
-It's always best to let your veterinarian know what your pet may have eaten.
+Let your vet know what your pet may have eaten.

 Fertilizers and other lawn treatments can end up on your pet's paws and then ingested when they lick their paws.
 Pets can also chew or eat treated plant material.

 Chewing up or playing with and swallowing objects can potentially lead to gastrointestinal problems, including obstructions.
-The following are just some of the objects that I have had to repeatedly surgically remove from pets intestinal tracts:
+Here are objects Advanced Care has repeatedly removed surgically from pets:

-Long fibers such as string, floss and carpet strands can result in the upper end becoming trapped while the far end continues to travel down bunch up the digestive tract along the way.
-When pulled taught, these little fibers also can act like a knife, cutting into intestinal walls.
+Long stron fibers such as string, floss and carpet strands are a major concern.
+Often one end moves through the digestive tract, while the other end gets stuck.
+When the first end continues travelling through the intestines, the digestive tract gets bound up along the way.
+When pulled taught, these little fibers can act like a knife, cutting into intestinal walls.

 These pose a hazard for electric shock and your pet's interest in cords must be carefully discouraged and monitored.